egedursun/bimod-lab/README.md

 ### QUICK FIXES

-- [ ] Add the page to include users to other organizations / remove them.
+- [X] Add the page to include users to other organizations / remove them.
-- [ ] Add an active field to permissions.
+- [X] Add an active field to permissions.
 When the user is deactivated, the permissions are also deactivated.
 When the user is reactivated, the permissions are also reactivated.

 ---

 ### NEXT INTEGRATIONS

+- [X] Integrate login.
+- [X] Integrate organization management.
+- [X] Integrate LLM model management.
+- [X] Integrate transaction management.
+- [X] Integrate subscription management.
+- [X] Integrate user management.
+- [X] Integrate permission management.
-- [ ] Complete the pages for the user permission management.
+- [X] Complete the pages for the user permission management.
 - [ ] Integrate the assistants pages.
 - [ ] Integrate the chats pages.
 - [ ] Integrate the export assistant pages.
 - [ ] Integrate the memories pages.
 - [ ] Integrate the orchestration pages.
+- [ ] Integrate the registration page.

 - [ ] Integrate SQL database features.
 - [ ] Integrate NOSQL database features.